Nexus-Mods/NexusMods.App/docs/games/0002-StardewValley.md

 Each supported platform has a shell script that launches the installer inside `internal/{os}`.
 The installer can update, install and uninstall SMAPI, but for our use-case, we just need the installation part:

-1) `install.dat` is a ZIP archive and all files inside will be extracted to the game folder
+The `install.dat` file is a ZIP archive containing all files that need to be extracted to the game folder. `install.dat` contains the following files:
-2) on Linux and macOS: the original game launcher gets replaced with `unix-launcher.sh`, which was extracted from `install.dat`.
-The installer also runs `chmod` to mark the file as executable.
-3) `Stardew Valley.deps.json` from the game folder gets copied to `StardewModdingAPI.deps.json` (required to resolve native DLLs)
-4) Windows only: SMAPI comes with it's own executable `StardewModdingAPI.exe` which must be used to launch the game.
-The [wiki](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Windows#Configure_your_game_client) has instructions to configure the game client correctly.

-The `install.dat` ZIP archive contains the following files:

 ```text
 install.dat